 (Have your US Sailing member ID ready before starting)

 Materials will be sent directly to instructor candidates.
-To allow time to study course materials, US Sailing must receive completed applications and course fees at least one week prior to the course.
+To allow time to study course materials, US Sailing must receive registration and course fees at least one week prior to the course.

 Successful Completion of the Course